Medina Eisa

-Medina Eisa Kumanda (born 3 January 2005) is an Ethiopian long-distance runner.
-She won the gold medal in the 5000 metres at the 2022 and 2024 World Under-20 Championships and silver in the junior women's race at the 2023 World Cross Country Championships.
+Medina Eisa Kumanda (born 17 October 2002) is an Ethiopian long-distance runner.
+She won the gold medal over 5000 metres at the 2023 African Games.

+Initially thought to have been born on 3 January 2005, she won the gold medal in the 5000 metres at the 2022 and 2024 World Under-20 Championships and silver in the junior women's race at the 2023 World Cross Country Championships.
+Nevertheless, World Athletics determined in 2026 that she was actually born on 17 October 2002 and retroactively nullified her under-20 records.

-Career
+Biography

-In June 2021, aged 16, Medina Eisa placed 10th in the 5000 metres race at the Ethiopian Olympic trials ahead of the delayed 2020 Summer Olympics in Tokyo.
+In June 2021, Medina Eisa placed 10th in the 5000 metres race at the Ethiopian Olympic trials ahead of the delayed 2020 Summer Olympics in Tokyo.

 In April 2022, she finished fourth in the event at the Ethiopian Athletics Championships held in Hawassa, running a time of 15:50.3.
 She claimed the gold medal for the women's 5000 m at the World Under-20 Championships in Cali, Colombia in August, clocking 15:29.71 ahead of compatriot Melknat Wudu and third-placed Uganda’s Prisca Chesang.
 In October, Eisa won the Northern Ireland International Cross Country 6 km race held in Dundoland, Belfast in a time of 21:07.

 2023

 In February 2023, she earned the silver medal in the junior women's race at the World Cross Country Championships, running 21:00 to finish seven seconds behind compatriot Senayet Getachew.
 With the one-two Ethiopia took gold in the team standings.
-In April, the 18-year-old set a world U20 best in the 5 kilometres road race with a time of 14:46 for a win at the Adizero Road to Records event in Herzogenaurach, Germany.
+In April, she set a world U20 best in the 5 kilometres road race with a time of 14:46 for a win at the Adizero Road to Records event in Herzogenaurach, Germany.
 She beat her compatriot Senbere Teferi, women's only race world record-holder, in a photo finish.

-In July 2023, Eisa competed at the Diamond League event in London and ran 5000m in 14:16.54 to set a new world U20 record, beating Tirunesh Dibaba previous world best mark at 14:30.88.
-It was however not ratified as no anti-doping test was taken after the event.
+In July 2023, Eisa competed at the Diamond League event in London and ran 5000m in 14:16.54 to better the world U20 record of 14:30.88, held by Tirunesh Dibaba, but the record was not ratified as no anti-doping test was taken after the event.
+In August, she placed sixth over 5000 metres at the 2023 World Athletics Championships in Budapest.
 In December 2023, she won the 15 kilometres road race Montferland Run held in 's-Heerenberg with a time of 47:40.